openandclose/tosixinch/docs/intro.rst

     The wkhtmltopdf official site provides compiled binaries built with *patched* Qt.
-    Linux distributions sometimes install non-patched version of wkhtmltopdf, which is limitted in functionalities.
+    Linux distributions sometimes install non-patched version of wkhtmltopdf, which is limited in functionalities.
     For example, it can not receive multiple htmls, and it can not build pdf bookmarks.